marvellous-idoko/marvellous-idoko/README.md

 ### Hi there 👋
-## My name is Idoko Chukwuemeka Marvellous
+# My name is Idoko Chukwuemeka Marvellous
- A problem solver fron Nigeria, with nodejs as my major tool I'm fascinated about the possibilites of javascript with nodejs I write fullstack applications using the MEAN stack archtechture that is MongoDB, Express.js, Angular and Node.js
+ A problem solver fron Nigeria, with nodejs as my major tool.
+ I'm fascinated about the possibilites of javascript with nodejs.
+ I write fullstack applications using the MEAN stack archtechture. that is MongoDB, Express.js, Angular and Node.js.
- I have experience working with other languages like Java, R 🔭 I’m currently working on http://reportkad.com.
+ I have experience working with other languages like Java, R.
+ 🔭 I’m currently working on http://reportkad.com.

-Here are some projects I have worked on and their description:
+# Here are some projects I have worked on and their description:
 1. insurebeta (https://marvellous-idoko.github.io/insurebeta)
 > insurebeta is an microinsurance platform, which aims to provide insurance for MSMEs and low or middle income earners.
 2. flipcon (https://flipcon.netlify.app/)